 Autoconf templates are configured by default for the following applications:

-In a traditional non-container environment, integration configuration is like the environment in which it runs: static.
-The Collector reads integration configurations from disk when it starts, and as long as it’s running, it continuously runs every configured integration.
-The configuration files are static, and any network-related options configured within them serve to identify specific instances of a monitored service (e.g. a redis instance at 10.0.0.61:6379).
+In a traditional non-container environment, integration configuration is static like the environment in which it runs.
+The collector reads integration configurations from disk when it starts, and as long as it’s running, it continuously runs every configured integration.
+Any network-related options configured within them serve to identify specific instances of a monitored service (for example, a redis instance at 10.0.0.61:6379).

-In containerized environments the ip address and port configuration of services can be very dynamic and change at runtime.
-With the Autoconf feature the integration configurations can adapt to the actual ip and port of the services at runtime.
+In containerized environments, the IP address and port configuration of services can be dynamic and change at runtime.
+With the Autoconf feature the integration configurations can adapt to the actual IP address and port of the services at runtime.

-As the Collector inspects each running container, it checks if the container matches any of the container identifiers from any loaded templates.
-For each match, the Collector generates a static integration configuration by substituting the matching container’s IP address and port.
+As the collector inspects each running container, it checks if the container matches any of the container identifiers from any loaded templates.
+For each match, the collector generates a static integration configuration by substituting the IP address and port of the matching container.
 Then it enables the integration using the static configuration.

-The Collector watches for Docker events—container creation, destruction, starts, and stops—and enables, disables, and regenerates static integration configurations on such events.
+The collector watches for container events (creation, destruction, starts, and stops) and enables, disables, and regenerates static integration configurations on such events.

 expvar_url: http://%%host%%:%%port%%.
 For containers that have more than one IP address or exposed port, you can direct Autodiscovery to pick the right ones by using template variable indexes.